flyCouch/Tattoofall/README.md

 Don't set up an Arduino or suchlike with a 3000hz blinking RGB LED.

-Don't set the RGB LED to those values in the bottom left.
+Don't set the RGB LED to those values in the bottom right.

 Don't hold the LED over the tattoo for about a minute to cause photonic agitation.